 Cortina d'Ampezzo is one of the most beautiful and prestigious mountain resorts in the world, immersed in a unique landscape.
 In summer it is a popular destination for hikers and nature lovers, and offers many breathtaking panoramas to those who cross its mountains: there is a reason it's known as the Queen of the Dolomites.
 In this article we'll try to show you the best activities to spend your vacations in Cortina d'Ampezzo in the summertime, in our opinion.

 ...the hot weather is generally much more tolerable than in the plain...

 Summer in Cortina offers generally mild temperatures with a relatively dry climate, that's why it's often chosen as a destination for those who are seeking a breath from the scorching

 temperatures of the cities.
 Some days can be torrid even in the mountains, but the hot weather is generally much more tolerable than in cities or at the sea.

-One of the peculiarity of the Ampezzo summers are the heat storms: it's not uncommon to have a wonderful climate in the morning and in the after lunch, but when the afternoon arrives the heat accumulated during the day creates an unexpected rainstorm.
+One of the peculiarities of the Ampezzo summers are the heat storms: it's not uncommon to have a wonderful climate in the morning and in the afternoon, but when the afternoon arrives the heat accumulated during the day creates an unexpected rainstorm.
 Usually the rains do not last long, it's strong and short, but it is definitely a thing that you have to consider when you are planning a walk or any other activity in the mountains.

-If you are looking for stronger emotions, ask to the Alpine Guides...
+If you are looking for stronger emotions, ask the Alpine Guides...